 It seems counterintuitive that lawyers would need to source their own malpractice insurance.
 After all, do the people filing the malpractice suits really get sued themselves?
-According to small business insurer the Hartford, lawyers themselves can actually be sued for a number of reasons: claims of negligence, breach of confidentiality, administrative errors, missing filing deadlines, and professional misconduct.
+Lawyers themselves can actually be sued for a number of reasons: claims of negligence, breach of confidentiality, administrative errors, missing filing deadlines, and professional misconduct.
 And as any lawyer knows, all it takes is a perceived error for a lawsuit to start.
 That’s why it’s so important to consider legal malpractice insurance.

 - Top 6 Providers of Legal Malpractice Insurance